1:1 Device Program

 Global Awareness is the recognition and understanding of interrelationships among international organizations, nation-states, public and private economic entities, socio-cultural groups, and individuals across the globe.
 Students who are globally aware are knowledgeable about the connectedness of the nations of the world historically, politically, economically, technologically, socially, linguistically and ecologically.
 Understand that these interconnections can have both positive benefits and negative consequences.
 Understand the role of the United States in international policies and international relations.
 Are able to recognize, analyze and evaluate major trends in global relations and the interconnections of these trends with both their local and national communities.
 Understand how national cultural differences impact the interpretation of events at the global level.
 Understand the impact of ideology and culture on national decisions about access to and use of technology.
 Participate in the global society by staying current with international news and by participating in the democratic process.

-Does my child have to have a Laptop?
+Does my child have to have a laptop or iPad?

-Yes, from August 2013 all students at SFS in ES G4, G5, BS Y6, Y7, Y8, Y9 and all MS and HS grades are required to have an approved laptop.
+Yes, all students at SFS in Y7, Y8, Y9 and all MS and HS grades are required to have an approved laptop.
+Students in grades ES G4, G5, BS Y5 and Y6 will be using iPads according to the 20-21 One to One plan.
+See the above section for more detail.
 The school recommendation for students’ computers should provide three years of solid use.

 What is the battery life?
-How can I charge my computer?
+How can I charge my device?

-Today’s modern laptops have battery life spans of 4 – 6 hours of use.
-It is common for the computer to run for approximately four hours without the need for charging.
-Electrical drops for students to plug in their laptops are provided.
-These are located in high traffic and social gathering areas as well as 1 -1 classrooms.
+Today’s modern laptops have battery life spans of 4 – 6 hours of use (10 hours for iPads).
+It is common for the laptop to run for approximately four hours without the need for charging.
+Electrical outlets for students to plug in their devices are provided.
+These are located in high traffic and social gathering areas as well as classrooms.

-Students will need to have their laptop’s power supply at school.
+Students will need to have their device’s power supply at school.
 It is vitally important that students remember to bring the laptop to school and they do so with a fully charged battery.

-Can my MAC laptop be made to dual boot to Windows 8.1 or MAC OS?
+Can my Mac laptop be made to dual boot to Windows and Mac OS?

-Yes, but in order for you to boot to Windows on a Mac you must purchase a copy of Windows 8.1.
+Yes, but in order for you to boot to Windows on a Mac you must purchase a copy of Windows.
 The IT office cannot assist with the installation or troubleshooting after installation.

 Can the SFS network handle the load of every student and teacher using a laptop and connecting to the Internet?